-The Paws & Stripes® program has been in existence since September of 2006, and is a successful partnership between the Brevard County Sheriff’s Office, the Central Brevard Humane Society, and the SPCA of North Brevard.
+The Paws & Stripes® program has been in existence since September of 2006, and is currently a successful partnership between the Brevard County Sheriff’s Office, Space Coast Therapy Dogs, Paws 4 Boots Dog Club, and Eastern Florida State College Vet Tech Program.
 This program pairs carefully selected and trained Jail inmates with shelter dogs that are at a significant risk of being euthanized.
 To date, over 300 dogs have graduated and been saved through this amazing program.

-During this eight-week course, inmates train their canine partners to be responsive to both voice commands and hand signals.
-The dogs are housebroken and learn all basic obedience skills to include: heel, sit, down, stay, and come.
-At the end of their training, the canine recruits are tested by an AKC Canine Good Citizen Evaluator and receive their CGC Certification prior to finding a permanent home.
+During this eight week course, inmates train their canine partners to be responsive to both voice commands and hand signals.
+The dogs are housebroken, and learn all basic obedience skills to include, heel, sit, down, stay, and come.

-The inmates who participate in the Paws and Stripes® Program gain a sense of accomplishment while they learn techniques in dog training, general pet grooming, and veterinary assistant skills.
-In addition, they complete a Pet First Aid and CPR course and are given the opportunity to acquire their Level 1 Certification from the International Boarding and Pet Care Services Association.
-This, in turn, can be very useful in job placement upon their release from the Brevard County Jail.
+The inmates who participate in the Paws and Stripes program gain a sense of accomplishment.
+The inmates also have an opportunity to learn techniques in kennel management, dog handling/training, dog grooming, and veterinary assistant skills.
+This in turn can be very useful in job placement upon the inmates release from the Brevard County Jail.

 How to Adopt